Facial Implants in Birmingham, Alabama

 In preparing for facial implants, you may be asked to:

-Facial implant surgery may be performed in an accredited office-based surgical facility, licensed ambulatory surgical center or hospital.
-If performed as an outpatient procedure, be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night.
+Facial implants procedures are performed at our accredited Outpatient Surgery Facility in Birmingham, Alabama.
+Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night after surgery.

 Facial Implants Procedure

 Anesthesia options for facial implant surgery include intravenous sedation and general anesthesia.
-Your doctor will recommend the best option for you.
+Your surgeon will recommend the best option for you.

 Cheek Implants